Zuikyo/iOS-System-Symbols/collected-symbol-files.md

 If you're in China, check here:

-Baidu Drive: [https://pan.baidu.com/s/1mibhDyg](https://pan.baidu.com/s/1mibhDyg) sharing code: `md1s`
+Baidu Netdisk: [https://pan.baidu.com/s/1mibhDyg](https://pan.baidu.com/s/1mibhDyg) sharing code: `md1s`

-I get those `dyld_shared_cache_xxxx` files in `Symbols/System/Library/Caches/com.apple.dyld` out to reduce the symbol files's size.
+I get those `dyld_shared_cache_xxxx` files in `Symbols/System/Library/Caches/com.apple.dyld` out to reduce the size of those symbol files.
 You don't need these big files for symbolicating.
-It's only used when debugging with a device.
+They're only used when debugging with a device.
 If you need them, download those `xxxx-Caches` files.

 ## Symbols list